 How do you calculate the impact on your food cost?

 Always measure the impact before making decisions.
-Seasonal discounts can improve your food cost by 2-5 percentage points on seasonal dishes.
+From years of working in professional kitchens, I've seen seasonal discounts improve food costs by 2-5 percentage points on seasonal dishes alone.

 Asparagus risotto, selling price €18.50 (€16.97 excl.
 VAT):